 Without a healthy, properly functioning brain, the body cannot operate correctly.
 The brain’s function interprets information and tells the body how to respond.
 Pain, sounds, light and odors are all types of input that the brain regularly interprets.
 The brain also maintains blood pressure, breathing and releases hormones.
 Important functions, to be sure.
 If you suffer a brain injury, it compromises the vital functions your brain performs.
 Therefore, if your brain has suffered an injury of any type, you need to learn about brain rehabilitation.

-What is Brain Rehabilitation?
+What Is Brain Rehabilitation?

 Brain rehabilitation is a therapy that helps you relearn tasks that you have had trouble completing since your brain injury.
 At the TurningPoint Medical Group, we offer brain rehabilitation therapy designed to help you restore your body to its previous state.

-What Conditions Can Brain Rehabilitation Therapy Treat?
+What Conditions Can Be Treated with Brain Rehabilitation?

 The most common condition that requires brain rehabilitation is a stroke.
 A stroke happens when the blood flow to the brain is interrupted or there is bleeding in the brain.
 Other common brain injuries that could benefit from rehabilitation include the following.
 They are categorized into two sections: